Senior executive position in charge of overall product strategy and execution for a technology company.

 As the CTO, I was responsible for overall technology direction, including strategy.
 My responsibilities included product management, partner relationships, technology evangelism and intellectual property management.

 As the VP of Engineering, I was involved daily in the design of the product.
 My team was also responsible for the deployment and operation of the product, the knowledge base used by the product as well as system infrastructure.
 I was able to achieve these multiple functions with a small team by emphasising automation of tasks as much as possible, and anticipating use cases as early as possible.

-i411 Inc. was a self-funded, profitable company located in Herndon, VA.
+IntelligenX, previously, i411 Inc. was a self-funded, profitable company located in Herndon, VA.
 The company designed and deployed Internet Yellow Pages capabilities for its customers.
-The key benfits of the i411 approach were low cost and very high performance.
+The key benefits of the i411 approach were low cost and very high performance.